 EARLY REGISTRATION ENDS 6/4/23!!
 Register early for a lower price and guaranteed shirt size for race day!

 ORDER A RACE SIGN IN HONOR OF A CHILD WITH CMV!
-Deadline is 6/17/23.
-Please click here to order a sign.
+Visit here for more information!

 Interested in volunteering?
 We would love to have your help.
-Please use the survey here to sign up!
+Please us the link here to sign up!

 Parking and Transportation

 By bus: check out the various routes that make this stop Stop Eastbound (Washington Ave & Coffman Union) Stop Westbound (Washington Ave & Coffman Union)